-Even with the extraordinary strides the LGBTQ+ movement has made in civil rights, acceptance, and visibility over the past half-century, a growing portion of the community remains largely invisible, its concerns relegated to the margins.
+Even with the extraordinary strides the LGBT+ movement has made in civil rights, acceptance, and visibility over the past half-century, a growing portion of the community remains largely invisible, its concerns relegated to the margins.

-Photographer and visual artist Delphine Diallo hopes to bring them to light in a new series on LGBTQ+ people aged over fifty.
-This is a generation that has witnessed incredible tragedy and triumph, a generation that has lived in fear of loving who they love and who has been ravaged by the AIDS epidemic, but who has also witnessed the extraordinary progress in LGBTQ+ rights, visibility, and acceptance that has taken place over the past fifty years.
+Photographer and visual artist Delphine Diallo hopes to bring them to light in a new series on LGBT+ people aged over fifty.
+This is a generation that has witnessed incredible tragedy and triumph, a generation that has lived in fear of loving who they love and who has been ravaged by the AIDS epidemic, but who has also witnessed the extraordinary progress in rights, visibility, and acceptance that has taken place over the past fifty years.

-Comprised of over sixty powerful portraits of people from all walks of life, together with interviews conducted by Delphine, Lived Experience honours and celebrates their rich, complex, and varied lives, offering unforgettable stories and intimate reflections on love and loss, on family and friendship, on building community, and the importance of remembering the past and the LGBTQ+ movement's radical roots.
+Comprised of over sixty powerful portraits of people from all walks of life, together with interviews conducted by Delphine, Lived Experience honours and celebrates their rich, complex, and varied lives, offering unforgettable stories and intimate reflections on love and loss, on family and friendship, on building community, and the importance of remembering the past and the LGBT+ movement's radical roots.

 "The journeys of the people in this book showed the beauty of life, from overcoming loneliness, pain, sadness, and loss to accepting who they really are and acknowledging their strength and determination when it comes to the way they have chosen to live," Delphine says.
 "I feel so honoured to have had the opportunity to hear these voices.
 Their words are a reminder of how acceptance and forgiveness, without judgment, can raise the consciousness of society."

 Debbie Millman is amongst the subjects and shares her own story: "I didn't understand the concept of being gay until I was in college and I worked for the student newspaper.
-We were doing a special issue on LGBTQ people ...
+We were doing a special issue on LGBT+ people ...
 I interviewed a gay woman, and suddenly I had this sort of sense that being gay was being home."